- Official publishing

 - Have the distribution costs been budgeted for?

-Remember, the paper cannot be published online or otherwise distributed until it has been laid before Parliament and subsequently published.
+Remember, the paper cannot be published online or otherwise distributed until it has been laid before Parliament.
 Generally, publication should take place as soon as possible after laying.

-The published copy must be exactly the same as the laid version.
+The version published online must be exactly the same as the version laid before Parliament.